SINGAPORE THERAPEUTICS DEVELOPMENT REVIEW (STDR) 2023 CALL FOR PROPOSALS

 STDR PRE-PILOT AND PILOT STAGES

-- Phased funding support to potential high-value drug discovery and development projects from the local research community, based on the maturity and industry-readiness of projects; and
+- Phased funding support to potential high-value drug discovery and development projects from the local public sector research community, based on the maturity and industry-readiness of projects; and

-- Mentoring from leading entrepreneurs, innovators and/or venture capitalists, and training through bootcamps, workshops and/or seminars, to provide dedicated guidance and upskilling opportunities to grant awardees.
+- Mentoring from leading entrepreneurs, innovators and/or venture capitalists, training through bootcamps, workshops and/or seminars, as well as industry networking opportunities to provide dedicated guidance and upskilling opportunities to grant awardees.

-The Pilot stage aims to support more mature projects that have more data and have already been validated to a certain degree, or already have a commercialisation plan.
 The Pilot stage aims to identify high value therapeutic projects within the community and render them the right support to achieve commercial success.
+Projects in the Pilot stage are expected to have sufficient research data and have already been validated to a certain degree, or already have a commercialisation plan.
 Both single target/single asset drug development projects and platform technologies projects may be considered.

 Projects may enter the STDR Pilot workflow via 2 routes:

 - Direct submission of Letter of Intent (LOI) to the Pilot stage, or

 - Selected Pre-Pilot projects would be invited to submit a full proposal to the Pilot stage upon recommendation by the respective Pre-Pilot evaluation committees.
 Others are still welcome to apply to the Pilot via the first route.